 “Why, then, this widespread ignorance concerning an important part of Holy Writ?
 Why this general reluctance to investigate its teachings?
 It is the result of a studied effort of the prince of darkness to conceal from men that which reveals his deceptions.
 For this reason, Christ the Revelator, foreseeing the warfare that would be waged against the study of the Revelation, pronounced a blessing upon all who should read, hear, and observe the words of the prophecy.”

 Consequently, “those who will not read; the blessing is not for them.”
 And those “who refuse to hear anything concerning the prophecies; the blessing is not for this class. . . . many refuse to heed the warning and instructions contained in the Revelation.
 None of these can claim the blessing promised.
-All who ridicule the subject of the prophecy, and mock at the symbols here solemnly given all who refuse to reform their lives, and prepare for the coming of the Son of man will be unblest.”
+All who ridicule the subjects of the prophecy and mock at the symbols here solemnly given, all who refuse to reform their lives and prepare for the coming of the Son of man will be unblessed.”